-1. Representatives, substitutes duly mandated according to Rule 5.1 or, for a chamber, delegates from that chamber1 wishing to speak in debate must enter their names on the speakers' list either before the opening of the sitting or in the course of the sitting.
-The president may, in the interest of the debate, depart from the order in which names have been entered.

-2. Those wishing to speak may only do so if called upon by the president to take the floor.
-They must speak from their places and address the president; but guest speakers normally speak from the rostrum.

-3. The president of a chamber may, if need be, authorise a member from the other chamber to speak in the interest of the debate.

-4. A speaker may not be interrupted, except on a point of order.
-However, he or she may, with the permission of the president, give way during his or her speech to allow another person with the right to speak in that debate to put a question to him or her.

-5. The order of deliberations in the debate on a draft text is: presentation by the rapporteur or co-rapporteurs, opening of debate to the floor, reply of rapporteur or co-rapporteurs to the debate, possible reply by the chair of the relevant committee, close of the debate (and vote on amendments, if any, followed by vote on the text, possibly amended).
+- 1. Representatives, substitutes duly mandated according to Rule 5.1 or, for a chamber, delegates from that chamber1 wishing to speak in debate must enter their names on the speakers' list either before the opening of the sitting or in the course of the sitting.
+The president may, in the interest of the debate, depart from the order in which names have been entered. - 2.
+Those wishing to speak may only do so if called upon by the president to take the floor.
+They must speak from their places. - 3.
+The president of a chamber may, if need be, authorise a member from the other chamber to speak in the interest of the debate. - 4.
+A speaker may not be interrupted, except on a point of order.
+However, he or she may, with the permission of the president, give way during his or her speech to allow another person with the right to speak in that debate to put a question to him or her. - 5.
+The order of deliberations in the debate on a draft text is: presentation by the rapporteur or co-rapporteurs, opening of debate to the floor, reply of rapporteur or co-rapporteurs to the debate, possible reply by the chair of the relevant committee, close of the debate (and vote on amendments, if any, followed by vote on the text, possibly amended). - 6.
+Speaking time for delegates is limited as follows: - a.
+Single rapporteurs presenting reports: 10 minutes; - b.
+Co-rapporteurs presenting reports: six minutes each; - c.
+Single rapporteurs replying to debates: five minutes; - d.
+Co-rapporteurs replying to debates: three minutes each; - e.
+Chairs of committees replying to debates (at their request): three minutes;

-1 This rule does not apply to substitutes replacing representatives as provided for in Rule 5.7.
+1 This rule does not apply to substitutes replacing representatives as provided for in Rule 5.7